alshedivat/al-folio/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

 I am a PhD student of Mechanical Engineering advised by [Venkat Viswanathan](https://www.meche.engineering.cmu.edu/directory/bios/viswanathan-venkat.html) at Carnegie Mellon University.
 My research interests lie in the intersection of computational intelligence, energy and environment.

-I received my Master's in Mechanical Engineering at Carnegie Mellon University and Bachelor's in Xi'an Jiaotong University, China.
+I received my Master's in Mechanical Engineering at Carnegie Mellon University and Bachelor's in Xi'an Jiaotong University.
+I did a research internship at Microsoft Research Redmond (2022), working with [Bichlien H. Nguyen](https://www.microsoft.com/en-us/research/people/bnguy/) and [Jake A. Smith](https://www.microsoft.com/en-us/research/people/jakesmith/).

 Our group will move to University of Michigan--Ann Arbor in 2023 Fall, where I will finish my PhD degree. **I’m actively looking for research positions in industry and academia now.** If you have job openings or are interested in collaborations, please feel free to contact me.

+Email: shangzhu at umich dot edu / shangzhu at alumni dot cmu dot edu